backtest-kit

 * Place a limit order and poll until filled (status === "closed").

-* On timeout: cancel the order, sell any partial fill via market to rollback cleanly,
+* On timeout: cancel the order, settle, check partial fill and sell it via market,

 */